 She became an author in 2005 but also works as Lecturer at the University.

 Judith lives in Vienna, but is often seen between Paris, London and the South of France.

-Judith´s last book is entitled On a Secret Mission.
+Judith´s last book is entitled Fighting the War on Terror.
 Written in a reportage-style it describes the real operations of Counter Terrorist-units from 16 countries, like: USA, Russia, Israel, Jordania, up to 12 European countries.
 This book has known an enormous success, because Judith is worldwide the first „Outsider“ being introduced into the world of active Counter Terrorist-units.
 In this book she gives her readers a look behind the curtain of the work of these courageous men and women, who fight every day against terrorism and crime, to guarantee with their own life the security of the citizens.

-Her book „On a Secret Mission“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
+Her book „Fighting the War on Terror“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
 Judith was on the podium with the Commander of the Belgian anti-terrorist unit DSU Roland Pacolet, the military commissioner for NATO’s Austrian mission, Rainer Winter, and the director of the Austrian Cultural Forum in Brussels, Marina Chrystoph.